-The Marx Library has been a Federal Depository since 1968.
+The University of South Alabama (USA) Libraries have been a Federal Depository since 1968.

 The primary focus of our map collection is the state of Alabama, the states along its borders, and the Gulf Coast.
 Also included in our collection are world maps, national forest maps, posters, atlases and GIS software.